johannschopplich/resultx/README.md

-# unres
+# resultx

-unres is a streamlined utility library that simplifies error handling by wrapping promises or functions and returning an object or tuple with `data` and `error` properties.
+resultx is a streamlined utility library that simplifies error handling by wrapping promises or functions and returning an object or tuple with `data` and `error` properties.
 This eliminates the necessity of using try/catch blocks, enhancing the readability and maintainability of your code:

 <table>